✔︎ Prey Tracking

-You're in luck, since you already have one!
-All Prey for Enterprise or Education/NGOs accounts are multi-user accounts.
+If you have a Prey for Enterprise or Education/Non-profit account, you're in luck, since you already have one!
 If you can't find the Manage Users section, under the Settings tab, please contact our support team so we can fix that for you.

 I can see the Manage Users section - now what?

 Once you enter the Manage Users section, you should only have a single user, with the email you used to sign-up.

 Here, you can add as many users as you wish.
 There's no limit to that.
 You just need to be careful about your device slots, because every user can add unlimited devices until the global device slot quota is reached.

 You can assign two different roles for each user, admin and user.